Additive processes on the real line and Loewner chains: Introduction

 This definition is consistent with the time-homogeneous case mentioned after Proposition~\ref{thm:MLK}.
 Indeed, putting $p(z,t)=p(z)$ with $\dot{\genc}_t \equiv \genc$ and $\dot{\genm}_t \equiv \genm$ in \eqref{eq:chordal_LDE_intro} and \eqref{eq:q_intro} gives the differential equation \eqref{eq:diff3}, and the generator $(\genc_t, \genm_t)$ coincides with $(t\genc,t\genm)$ of $\monotone_t$.
 Another probabilistic viewpoint supporting the definition \eqref{eq:LDE_generator} will be given in Section \ref{subsec:generator_moments}.

 The main difficulty in introducing the generator is the absolute continuity in the time parameter assumed in \eqref{eq:chordal_LDE_intro}--\eqref{eq:LDE_generator}.
 Such ``smoothness'' is not required in the L\'evy--Khintchine representation for $\ast$-CHs in Proposition~\ref{prop:LK_repr}.
-To treat the general case, in which Loewner chains are only continuous with respect to $t\in I$, we generalize the Loewner differential equations.
-A natural framework will be ``Loewner integro-differential equations.''
+To treat the non-smooth case, in which Loewner chains are only continuous with respect to $t\in I$, we generalize the Loewner differential equations.
+A natural framework will be ``Loewner integro-differential equations'' and ``Loewner integral equations''.
 Indeed, this idea worked perfectly in the previous study \cite{HH22} on decreasing Loewner chains on the unit disk with Denjoy--Wolff fixed point at $0$ and CHs on the unit circle.
-Under the additional assumption that elements of the CHs have finite second moment, we show that the same idea works on the real line as well.
-In the context of Loewner chains, this assumption means that $f_t(z)$ has finite angular residue at infinity, or equivalently, it is of the form
+We show in this paper that the same idea works on the real line as well.

-as $z\to \infty$ nontangentially, where $m_t \in \R$ and $r_t \ge 0$.
-In Definition~\ref{def:class_P_prime} we designate the set of such functions as $\PickB$.
-Functions of this form have been studied classically, and we can utilize existing results on the Loewner differential equation to derive the desired integro-differential equation.
+\begin{remark} A kind of distributional treatment of the driving term, $(\dot{\eta}_t)_{t \ge 0}$ in our core idea, also appeared in Jekel~\cite[Section 5.1]{Jek20}, although it was due to the operator-valued setting rather than a lack of absolute continuity. \end{remark}